 Plays

 KPIs: New-to-brand search queries, page-level conversion rate, organic influenced pipeline growth.
-If you're weighing this, content marketing strategy is a useful next step.
+If you're weighing this, content strategy frameworks is a useful next step.

 Sprint 3 (Days 61–90): Scale & Automate.
 Owner: Head of Marketing.